morphx666/x8086NetEmu/README.md

 ### Compiling for non-Windows platforms

 The speaker emulation uses [NAudio](https://github.com/naudio/NAudio), which only works under Windows.
-So in order to compile a version of x8086 that works under non-Windows platforms, the Win32 custom constant in the project properties of all the projects in the solution must be set to `False`.
+So in order to compile a version of x8086 that works under non-Windows platforms, the Win32 custom build constant in the project properties of all the projects in the solution must be set to `False`.

 If the aforementioned bug or bugs can be resolved, I will switch the sound backend support to the cross-platform library [BASS](http://www.un4seen.com/).